|

 An

-East Texas landmark remembered
+East Texas landmark

-by motorists from the last century has been given a long-deserved
+remembered by motorists from the last century has been given a long-deserved

 facelift at Crockett.

-Anyone over fifty who traveled down El Camino Real, known today as
+Anyone over fifty who traveled down El

-Texas Highway 21, probably remembers stopping at the Davy Crockett
+Camino Real, known today as Texas Highway 21, probably remembers

-Spring and sampling its cool water.
+stopping at the Davy Crockett Spring and sampling its cool water.

-For children, it was a easy-to-digest lesson in Texas
+it was an easy-to-digest lesson in Texas

 history.
 Some told their friends in school, “I drank water where